 - Created a Gathering of Native Americans, a spiritually-based healing and training program.

-Key Findings: An analysis of substance abuse-related social indicators in McKinley County, N.M., commissioned by the project found that:
+An analysis of substance abuse-related social indicators in McKinley County, N.M., commissioned by the project found that:

 - The number of alcohol-related protective custody admissions in Gallup decreased from 1993 to 1996.